Ansible Roles¶

 accesible in a playbook that calls that roll.

-If you need to access variables inside the main playbook, use set_fact
+If you need to access variables inside the main playbook, use set_fact or define

-the variable in either the inventory, the playbook vars
+the variable in either the inventory, the playbook vars section, or a role default.

-Example vars/main.yml
+Example vars/main.yml:

-These vars will then be available anywhere inside the role role-name
+These vars will then be available anywhere inside the role role-name:

 Conditionally Calling Roles¶